 Second, monetary policy.
 This policy seeks to influence the economy through changes in the money supply.
 In this case, the central bank or monetary authority acts as a policymaker.

 The three main monetary policy instruments are the policy rate, reserved requirements, and open market operations.
-For the latter, it involves the sale or purchase of government securities by the central bank.
+The latter involves the central bank’s sale or purchase of government securities.

 Expansionary monetary policy aims to increase the money supply, thereby stimulating economic growth.
-The central bank can take a combination of cutting interest rates, lowering the reserve requirement ratio, or purchasing government securities.
+The central bank can do this by cutting interest rates, lowering the reserve requirement ratio, or purchasing government securities.

 Meanwhile, when inflation is high, the central bank adopts a contractionary monetary policy.
-To do so, the central bank can raise policy rates, increase the reserve requirement ratio, or sell government securities.
+To do so, it can raise policy rates, increase the reserve requirement ratio, or sell government securities.

-Demand-side policies can stimulate economic growth, but with the consequence, inflation will also rise.
+Demand-side policies can stimulate economic growth, but as a consequence, inflation will also rise.
 For example, expansionary fiscal policy can stimulate higher economic growth and lower the unemployment rate.
-But on the other side, it would also result in higher inflation, not in line with macroeconomic goals.
+However, it would also result in higher inflation, which is not in line with macroeconomic goals.

 Likewise, the expansionary monetary policy aims to stimulate economic growth.
 For example, when interest rates fall, aggregate demand will increase and encourage more production.
 When the increase in production exceeds the capacity of the long-term economy.
 As a result, inflation will also be pushed up.

-One way to encourage economic growth without causing inflation is through supply-side policies.
+One way to encourage economic growth without causing inflation is through supply-side policy.
 With this policy, the government can increase the economy’s long-term productive capacity.

-In the aggregate supply curve, as the productive capacity increases, you will see the long-run aggregate supply curve shifting to the right.
-That results in a higher potential GDP.
+In the aggregate supply curve, as productive capacity increases, the long-run aggregate supply curve shifts to the right, resulting in a higher potential GDP.

 Even though it produces high growth without causing inflation, supply-side policies are usually slow.
 It took longer to take effect.